Explainer: Responses Page

 • Import additional responses such as those completed on pen and paper

-Once a survey has begun to receive responses, the [Responses] button appears on the survey "card" in the Surveys page.
+Once a survey has begun to receive responses, the [Responses] button appears on the survey "tile" in the Surveys and Survey Summary pages.
 Alternatively, you can select Responses at any point to be taken to the Responses page.
 If you already have a survey open, for example in the survey editor or Reports page, this survey will be open when you arrive on the Responses page.
 If you don’t have a survey open, when you visit the Responses page, you will see a list of surveys with responses and a [View Responses] button.

 Tabs